circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 ## Meet Initial CircleCI Prerequisites

 Before you begin creating your own orb, there are a few steps you need to take to ensure that your orb will work with the CircleCI platform and your orb will be properly formatted and structured.

+### CircleCI Settings

+In the CircleCI app Settings for your project, [Build Processing]{{ site.baseurl }}/2.0/build-processing/) must be enabled (default is to be ON for all new projects).
+The org Admin must also opt-in to use of uncertified orbs in your organization under the Settings tab on the Security page of the CircleCI app.

 ### Get the new CircleCI CLI